cies/semver/semver.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-1. Software using Semantic Versioning MUST declare a public API.
-This API could be declared in the code itself or exist strictly in documentation.
+1. The formalization of an interface that uses Semantic Versioning to communicate changes SHOULD be precise and comprehensive.
+It MAY be declared in the code itself or exist strictly in documentation.
-However it is done, it should be precise and comprehensive.

 1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

-1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
+1. Once a version of the interface is released, that version of the interface MUST NOT be modified.
 Any modifications MUST be released as a new version.

 1. Major version zero (0.y.z) is for initial development.
-Anything may change at any time.
-The public API should not be considered stable.
+Anything MAY change at any time.
+The interface SHOULD NOT be considered stable.

-1. Version 1.0.0 defines the public API.
-The way in which the version number is incremented after this release is dependent on this public API and how it changes.
+1. Version 1.0.0 MUST define the first stable version of the interface.
+All released versions of this interface with a version number larger then 1.0.0 MUST communicate changes by incrementing its version number according to this specification.

 1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
 compatible bug fixes are introduced.
 A bug fix is defined as an internal